affaible/embeddings-poc/README.md

 ## Conclusion

-Tools that improve analysis of models and allow flexibile workflow integration are necessary to improve the methodologies when working with Deep Learning models.
+Deep Learning models require specialist tools to apply standard methodologies.
+Labelling technologies can also assist in model analysis if the workflow integration is sufficiently flexible.
-With some small hacks koaning's tool takes some of the guess work over the scope for areas of improvement on a simple CNN binary classifier.
-Visualisation tooling on the trained embeddings seems to fit well with Box's Loop.
+With some small hacks the `Bulk` tool has been shown to removes the guess work on analysis of a simple CNN binary classifier.
+Understanding the influence of aspects of the data has the potential to improve training data quality and reduce trial and error.
+Visualisation tooling on the trained embeddings seems to fit well with iterative workflows (Box's Loop).

 Posterior analysis using T-SNE enables efficient analysis of the models interpretation of the training data.